andreaskuster/ner-and-pos-when-nothing-is-capitalized/README.md

 Additional details about the part-of-speech tagging part of the paper can be found in the separate [__pos/README.md__](pos/README.md).

 ## NER experiment
+#### Hypothesis

+1. Training on cased data does not perform well on uncased data, while training on uncased data performs well on uncased data.
+2. Training on a concatenated dataset of uncased and cased data performs well on cased and uncased data.
+It does so, not due to the larger dataset, but rather works as good if we (randomly) lowercase 50% of the dataset.
+3. Trying to solve the problem of (1) by truecasing the lowercased test data does not perform well, but it does perform well if the training data has been lowercased and truecased too.
+#### Model
-BiLSTM-CRF using Glove + character embeddings trained on CoNLL
+BiLSTM-CRF using Glove + character embeddings trained on CoNLL 25 character embeddings trained using a BiLSTM + 300 pre-trained glove embeddings BiLSTM Layer with 200 hidden layer dimension (Drop out of 0.5) Highway layer
+Output CRF layer
+initial learning rate of 0.15 with adam stopping criterion when the F-score doesn't improve over iterations

+The model is validated on eng_testa and tested on end_testb

 | Experiment | Train data | Test data | F1 Score | Avg | F1 Score from the paper   | Avg from the paper |
 | ---   | --- | --- | --- | --- | --- | --- |
 | 1.1   | Cased | Cased | 90.63 | - | 92.45| - |